Winston-503/underfitting_vs_overfitting/principles.md

 The easiest way that comes to mind based on the intuition above is to try a more simple or more complex algorithm (model).

 To complicate the model, you need to add more parameters (*degrees of freedom*).
-Sometimes this means to directly try a more powerful model - one that is a priori capable of restoring more complex dependencies (*SVM with different kernels instead of logistic regression*). **If the algorithm is already quite complex** (neural network or some ensemble model), **you need to add more parameters** to it, for example, increase the number of models in boosting.
+Sometimes this means to directly try a more powerful model - one that is a priori capable to restore more complex dependencies (*SVM with different kernels instead of logistic regression*). **If the algorithm is already quite complex** (neural network or some ensemble model), **you need to add more parameters** to it, for example, increase the number of models in boosting.
 In the context of neural networks, this means adding more layers / more neurons in each layer / more connections between layers / more filters for CNN, and so on.

 To simplify the model, you need contrariwise to reduce the number of parameters.
 Either completely change the algorithm (*try random forest instead of deep neural network*), or reduce the number of degrees of freedom.
 Fewer layers, fewer neurons, and so on.